AdamP1592/Muscle_Sim/DataStructuresDocs.md

 - Returns the index the object was placed at

 *FreeList.remove(index)*
-- Removes whatever is at the given index and adds the index to the Queue of freed indices
+- Removes whatever is at the given index and adds the index to the Queue of freed indices.
+Ignores index out of bounds and freed indices

 *Iterator*
 - Builtin iterator to be used in for-of style loops.
 - Yields only the active positions giving [index, item]
+- Pushing during iteration may not yield a value at the final index, but pushing, itself returns the index it is at, so keep that in mind

+*Notes*
+- null is reserved for freed spots.
+You cannot push or set any value to null for the sake of indexing.
+- Access(get/set), removal(remove), and push is always O(1).
+- Future optimization for sparse FreeList is: a fully indexable linked-list.
+This is primarily to change the operation of iterating so it no longer iterates over the full length of the array, and instead only the active indices.

 ## BiMap

 **Description:**
 > An implementation of a bidirectional map that uses key->set to maintain only unique connections.
 This is implemented through a map-set structure where the key maps to a set on the forwards end.
 On the backwards end each member of the set maps to a specific key.
 This is to maintain o(1) lookup.
 Removal has two modes.
-The primary removal modes are forwardRemoval and backwardRemoval, which are o(n) where n is the number of members in the set and remove all instances of the connection to some forwardValue or some backwardValue.
-Then there is an o(1) removal mode where you are only removing a specific key->value pair, but is only used in very specific cases.
+The primary removal modes are forwardRemoval and backwardRemoval, which are o(m) where m is size of the set and remove all instances of the connection to some forwardValue or some backwardValue.
+Then there is an o(1) removal mode where you are only removing a specific key->value pair.

 **Variables:**
 - BiMap.#forwards